 - Horseback rides in one of 3 locations: Apgar, Lake McDonald, and Many Glacier.

-Our guide is the BEST game plan for seeing the BEST of Glacier National Park.
-It is a step-by-step, detailed itinerary for getting the most out of your vacation.
-Each day is structured in an orderly and detailed way.
+Our travel guide is the BEST game plan for seeing the BEST of Glacier National Park.
+It is a detailed itinerary for getting the most out of your vacation.
+Each day is structured in an orderly and convenient way.